-Applications are due in the office of the Vice President for Academic Affairs no later than January 25 in the spring semester for the coming summer from the applicant's department chair (when applicable) and dean.
+Applications are due in the office of the Vice President for Academic Affairs on a designated date not earlier than November 1 prior to the summer sabbatical from the applicant's department chair (when applicable) and dean.

 Applications received by the Vice President will be referred to the Sweet Summer Sabbatical Committee for its recommendation concerning (1) which proposals are to be funded based on the criteria established and (2) the amount of each grant.
 Subsequent to the Sabbatical Committee's recommendations, the Vice President for Academic Affairs will make a recommendation to the Washburn Endowment Association.
 The Washburn Endowment Association will make final funding decisions.